Mercedes-Benz S-Class (W223): Equipment

-The models with six-cylinder inline petrol engines have a 48V electrical system to provide additional power when needed.
-This also provided the power for the air conditioning system and for recharging the battery.
-It is also used as a starter motor in lieu of a separate and dedicated starter motor.
+The models with six-cylinder inline petrol engines have a 48-volt electrical system with an integrated motor-generator to provide additional power when needed.
+This system also provides the power for the air conditioning system and for recharging the battery.
+The integrated motor-generator is also used as a starter motor in lieu of a separate and dedicated starter motor.

 Models

+Mercedes-Benz

+The engine range from W222 is carried over to W223 with inline six, V8, and V12.
+For the first time, the V12 engine is fitted with 4MATIC all-wheel-drive system and is exclusive to S 680 Guard 4MATIC.
+The 4MATIC system is standard equipment for most of S-Class models with exception of S 450 e.
+S 350 d and S 580 e can be ordered with 4MATIC system as extra-cost option.
+All models except S 680 Guard 4MATIC are offered in both standard and long wheelbases.

 Mercedes-Benz S 680 Guard 4MATIC

 On 28 July 2021, Mercedes-Benz announced the new armoured S 680 Guard 4MATIC.
-The S 680 Guard 4MATIC has VPAM V10 armour level, the highest level of ballistic protection for a civilian vehicle.
+The S 680 Guard 4MATIC has VPAM VR10 armour level.

+Due to its higher mass, the top speed limit is reduced to 190 km/h.

 Mercedes-Maybach

 The Z223 Mercedes-Maybach S-Class was revealed on 19 November 2020 with model designations S 580 4MATIC and S 680 4MATIC.
 The Mercedes-Maybach is 18 centimetres longer than the predecessor.
 Several design cues, separating the Mercedes-Maybach from Mercedes-Benz, are carried over.
 Another first for Mercedes-Benz is the frontal airbags for the rear passengers.